top of page

 IOM3 | Swedish model for carbon-free sponge iron.

-Doubtless there are many other applications for a closed-circuit hydropower station, to benefit all nations, rich or poor.
+Doubtless, there are many other applications for a closed-circuit hydropower station, to benefit all nations, rich or poor.

 National Security